Zajno/static-site-template/README.md

 In theory, a non-developer person such as content editor can go to Github web interface, find a corresponding file, replace some strings in there, create and merge a PR and hopefully deploy the update without developers involvement.

+## More about the run-time

+This project template assumes some certain run-time patterns will be used, so here they are.

+### Scripts

+By default there's no limitation on how the run-time scripts should work.
+But the main method we're using is a base Page class.
+There's a very basic example on how to use it in the [HomePage](./app/scripts/pages/homePage.ts) file.

+The [Page](./app/scripts/core/page.ts) class is responsible for:

+* Find the `main` tag and provide it as a root
+* Collect all `section` tags and:
+    * create instances with corresponding classes via abstract `sectionTypes`
+    * enable/disable section on page scroll
+    * propagate page events like scroll, resize
+* Manage and update AppBreakpoints on page resize

+To have a custom section code one can define it via `sectionTypes` in the derived Page, where a custom class will be created then in linked to the corresponding `section` tag.
+Otherwise, one can just place a default empty [`Section`](./app/scripts/core/section.ts) which will do nothing.

+### Styles

+There's a [base stylesheet](./app/styles/base.sass) that includes colors, typography, common styles and responsive settings for the project.

+It's highly recommended to import it separately in scripts or entry points to allow them to be splitted as a separate file.

+It's possible to inline styles manually when an entry point contains some, and ejs template has `@inline css here@` placeholder.
+For now, all css for the entry point will be included.

+### webpack Split chunks

+Currently it's configured to split chunks by their re-usage disregarding chunk size.
+It was a painful experience to try to set up min/max chunk size, so we've left it as it is.

 ## Build project